 top of page

-Through this series, I reflect on human behaviour towards animals.
+With this series, I reflect on human behavior towards animals.
 It is an appeal to our conscience to stop the extinction of entire species.
-It highlights our tendency to view animals as mere decorations.
-It is an indictment of our cruel system of animal husbandry, which is driven by reckless consumption.
+It reveals our tendency to view animals as mere decoration.
+It is an indictment of our cruel system of animal husbandry, which is geared towards ruthless consumption.

 bottom of page